How to order whiskey like a pro.

 Scotch whiskeys made from malted barley are called single malt Scotch.
 On the other hand, Single grin Scotches are those that are made at a single malt barley distillery and other types of grains regardless if they’re malted or not.

-- Blended Malt Scotch – This is made when single malt Scotch whiskeys from different distilleries are blended.
+- Blended Malt Scotch – This is made when single malt Scotch whiskeys from different distilleries in which true taste is blended.

-- Blended Grain Scotch – This is made by blending single grain Scotch whiskeys from different distilleries.
+- Blended Grain Scotch – This is made by blending single grain Scotch whiskeys from different distilleries adding to a true flavour.

-- Blended Scotch – This is made when a single malt Scotch and single grain Scotch are blended.
+- Blended Scotch – This is made when a single malt Scotch and single grain Scotch are blended adding to its true flavour.

 Ah!
 Thank God for American whiskeys!